MithilShah/edtech-demo-store/src/orders/README.md

-# Retail Demo Store Orders Service
+# Edtech Demo Orders Service

 The Orders web service provides a RESTful API for creating and retrieving orders.
 The [Web UI](../web-ui) makes calls to this service when a user goes through the checkout process or when viewing their orders.